awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-mnist.md

 ## Install the Experiments SDK and Import Modules<a name="experiments-mnist-setup"></a>

-The SageMaker Experiments SDK is separate from the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io), which comes preinstalled in SageMaker Studio\.
+The [Amazon SageMaker Experiments Python SDK](https://sagemaker-experiments.readthedocs.io) is separate from the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io), which comes preinstalled in SageMaker Studio\.
 Run the first few cells in the notebook to install the Experiments SDK and import the Experiments modules\.
 The relevant sections of the notebook cells are displayed below\.
-For more information on the Experiments SDK, see [sagemaker\-experiments](https://github.com/aws/sagemaker-experiments)\.

 ```
 import sys